francescoo22/masters-thesis/chapters/4-Annotations-Kotlin.typ

 // example of improvement in verification of contracts

 === Smart cast

+// In the stack example, unsafe cast can be smart cast

 === Function optimiztion (modify lists implace)
 === Garbage collection in Kotlin native